Certifying optimality for convex quantum channel optimization problems: Optimality conditions for convex channel optimization

 \begin{corollary} Let $f:\Herm(\calY\otimes\calX)\rightarrow\RR\cup\{\infty\}$ be a convex function, let $X\in J(\C(\calX,\calY))$ be the Choi representation of a channel, and assume that $f$ is differentiable at $X$.
 The operator $X$ is an optimal solution to the optimization problem \eqref{eq:cvxchannelschoi} if and only if

 \end{corollary}

 \begin{proof} As $f$ is differentiable at $X$, one has that $\partial f(X)=\{\nabla f(X)\}$.
-Furthermore, $f$ must be finite in some neighborhood around $X$ and thus $\relint(\dom(f))\cap\relint(J(\C(\calX,\calY)))\neq\emptyset$ must hold.
+Furthermore, $f$ must be finite in some neighborhood around $X$ and thus $\relint(\dom(f))\cap\relint(J(\C(\calX,\calY)))\neq\varnothing$ must hold.
 The result now follows from Theorem \ref{thm:cvxchannelschoigeneral}. \end{proof}

 We remark that the optimality conditions represented by this corollary appear to be a special feature of problems involving an optimization over channels.
-In essence, in differentiable convex quantum channel optimization problems, optimal dual problem solutions $Z=\Tr_{\calY}(\nabla f(X) X)$ and $Y=\nabla f(X) - \I_{\calY}\otimes\Tr_{\calY}(\nabla f(X) X)$ are uniquely determined by optimal primal solutions $X$.
+In essence, for differentiable convex quantum channel optimization problems, every optimal primal solution~$X$ determines an optimal dual solution consisting of operators $Z=\Tr_{\calY}(\nabla f(X) X)$ and $Y=\nabla f(X) - \I_{\calY}\otimes\Tr_{\calY}(\nabla f(X) X)$.

-It is natural to ask if there is an approximate version of the implication that statement 2 implies statement 1 in Theorem~\ref{thm:cvxchannelschoigeneral}.
+It is natural to ask if there is an approximate version of the implication that statement~2 implies statement 1 in Theorem~\ref{thm:cvxchannelschoigeneral}.
 That is, if the requirements \eqref{eq:TrHXHIHX} hold approximately for some $H\in\partial f(X)$, then is $X$ necessarily close to being optimal?
 The following theorem demonstrates that this is indeed the case, which allows for bounds to be placed on the optimal value of such optimization problems in the case the conditions in~\eqref{eq:TrHXHIHX} cannot be verified exactly.

 \begin{theorem} Let $f:\Herm(\calY\otimes\calX)\rightarrow\RR\cup\{\infty\}$ be a function, let $\Phi\in \C(\calX,\calY)$ be a channel such that $J(\Phi)\in\dom(f)$, and let $H \in \partial f(X)$.
 It is the case that